SquareHook/2Mean/README.md

 role called 'roleA' with parent 'user' would mean that the user role has access to everything roleA can access as well.

-Users have one main role and an array of subroles depending on their main role's position in the role tree.
+Users have one main role and an array of roleCache  depending on their main role's position in the role tree.

 TODO: continue documentation once endpoints are dynamic and we have a